pinecoders/pinecoders.github.io/techniques/dsp/README.md

 ### Transient Signals

-Transient signals are signals that show a sudden change in their values, they are extremely important and commonly used signals when it comes to study the characteristics of discrete systems.
+Transient signals are signals that show a sudden change in their values, they are extremely important and commonly used when studying the characteristics of discrete systems.

-> systems are defined as processes that take an input and return an output.
+> *Systems* are defined as processes that take an input and return an output.

 <hr>

 #### Unit Impulse

 The first transient signal presented is the **unit impulse**.
-An unit impulse is simply a signal equal to 0 except at one point where it is equal to 1.
-The unit impulse is made from the unit impulse function, also called Dirac delta function denoted *δ(x)* and output 1 when *x* = 0 and 0 otherwise.
+A unit impulse is simply a signal equal to 0 except at one point where it is equal to 1.
+The unit impulse is made from the unit impulse function, also called Dirac delta function denoted *δ(x)* and outputs 1 when *x* = 0 and 0 otherwise.

 <p align="center">
 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/4/48/Dirac_distribution_PDF.svg/488px-Dirac_distribution_PDF.svg.png">